 Jennings Details Plan for Expanding Programming, Building Capacity of the Nonprofit

-In a virtual press conference held today by US Representative Susan Wild and Alan Jennings, Executive Director of the Community Action Committee of the Lehigh Valley, it was announced that his organization will receive $1.8 million in supplemental funding under the CARES Act passed in late March.
-This funding should be in place in June and will allow CACLV to expand its programs, add an additional one and build the organization’s capacity to reach more low-income families in the region.
+In a virtual press conference held today by US Representative Susan Wild and Alan Jennings, Executive Director of the Community Action Lehigh Valley, it was announced that his organization will receive $1.8 million in supplemental funding under the CARES Act passed in late March.
+This funding should be in place in June and will allow Community Action to expand its programs, add an additional one and build the organization’s capacity to reach more low-income families in the region.

-Alan Jennings, CACLV’s long-time executive director, provided details on the allocation of the funding, which can be spent through June, 2022.
+Alan Jennings, Community Action’s long-time executive director, provided details on the allocation of the funding, which can be spent through June, 2022.
 (See attached for specific allocations by dollar amount.)
 Protecting the agency’s gains in assisting inner-city, low-income and minority-owned business owners is the agency’s highest priority, since the best antidote to poverty is economic opportunity.
-CACLV has assisted more than 300 businesses get started and/or expand.
+Community Action has assisted more than 300 businesses get started and/or expand.
 Its federally-certified community development financial institution, The Rising Tide Community Loan Fund, will have more products and services available and will nearly double its staffing from three to seven.

 Anticipating the recession and unprecedented unemployment, the agency is expecting foreclosures to spike again.
 Following the 2007-2008 recession, the agency rescue 1,200 homeowners from foreclosure.
 The agency will add a staff position to be prepared to ramp that work back up to the level needed.